cosmicjs/cosmic-cli/README.md

 ### Use Bucket

-Now that you are logged in, you can connect to buckets.
-To connect to the bucket with slug 'wedding-site':
+Now that you are logged in, you can connect to Buckets.
+To connect to the bucket with slug 'simple-react-blog':

 ```bash
 $ cosmic use-bucket -s simple-react-blog --read_key my_read_key --write_key my_write_key